OpenBB-finance/OpenBB/website/content/platform/reference/econometrics/panel_between.md

 ---
-title: panel_between
+title: "panel_between"
-description: Perform a Between estimator regression on panel data.
-This page provides details on the parameters required and the returned OBBject with the fit model.
+description: "Perform a Between estimator regression on panel data.
+This page provides  details on the parameters required and the returned OBBject with the fit model."
 keywords:
 - Between estimator
 - regression